 The kidney’s main role is to regulate the amount of water in the body and balance levels of salt and other minerals in the blood.

-Diseases can severely damage the kidneys, keeping them from filtering the blood effectively and excreting fluid and other waste through the urine.
-This can lead to a buildup of waste in the lower legs and ankles.
+Severe damage to the kidneys can prevent them from filtering the blood effectively and excreting fluid and other waste through the urine.
+Advanced kidney disease can lead to a buildup of waste in the lower legs, feet, and ankles.

 Treatment